 Major credit cards are the most popular credit cards that are accepted around the world.

-The credit is issued by a mixture of big banks, high-street retailers and credit providers, giving these major cards recognisable names like Barclaycard or MBNA.
+The credit is issued by a mixture of big banks, high-street retailers and credit providers, giving these major cards recognisable names.

-Major credit cards offer a wide range of benefits.
-They are popular often because they offer the best benefit for each category.
+Major credit card providers are able to offer a wide range of benefits - often topping best-buy tables because they offer the best benefit for each category.